deleolayinka/Udacity_Bikeshare_Project/README.md

 # Basic Data Exploration with pandas on Bikeshare Data
+A python project using pandas to explore bikeshare data.

+# Project Overview
 Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
 Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
 This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.